ivan-guerra/programmador.com/content/posts/2023/ascii-art-generator.md

 result (sweet ASCII images) with just a handful of insights and a number of open source libraries.

-The complete source with build instructions, usage, etc. is available on GitHub under [ascii_art_gen][5].
-For those familiar with Docker, included with the project are step-by-step instructions on how to run `asciigen` from within a Docker container.
+Note, this project has since been rewritten in Rust and renamed `aart`.
+The complete source is available on GitHub under [aart][5].
+The Rust version of the project includes more testing but is otherwise a straight port of the C++.

 [1]: https://www.youtube.com/@Raphson
 [2]: https://cimg.eu/